5 Best Social Media Inbox Tools For 2023 (Comparison)

 You can still do all the important things like: add labels, assign team members, like & retweet, and reply to your social messages.
 And, most importantly, you can mark updates as reviewed and archive them.

 But what’s unique here is the social networks that Pallyy’s inbox supports.
 Not only does it support the likes of Facebook, Twitter, Instagram, and LinkedIn.
-It also supports Google My Business reviews, and TikTok comments.
+It also supports Google Business reviews, and TikTok comments.
 Hardly any tools support these platforms in their inbox!

 The social media scheduling feature includes a calendar, grid view (for Instagram), and it is optimized for visual content sharing.
 Canva integration included.
 The workflow is slick.